-Attri ibutes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Population (of the feature) Population structure: presence of Gentianella amarella, Gentianella x davidii and 'intermediates' Maintain as appropriate, the presence of both G. anglica and G. amarella , and the putative hybrid between the two (G. x davidii) Intermixed populations have been recorded from many sites, with the hybrid recorded especially from sites near edge of range of G. anglica .
+Attı ributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) feature) presence of Gentianella amarella, Gentianella x davidii and 'intermediates ' G. amarella , and the putative hybrid between the two (G. x davidii) range of G. anglica .
 Phenological differences (flowering time) usually helpful in distinguishing between G. anglica and autumn gentian G. amarella .
 Note: there is still some uncertainty about the extent to which these two species hybridise, or indeed whether the two species are actually one.
-This hybridisation has been observed on the Isle of Portland - Studland Cliffs SAC, within which this SAC sits.
-Edwards B. 1997 A Survey of Early Gentian (Gentianella anglica) in Dorset Plantlife Rep 86 Edwards B. 1998 A report on Gentianella anglica in Dorset (A supplement to the 1997 report) Plantlife Rep 106 Supporting habitat: extent and distribution Distribution of supporting habitat Maintain restore the distribution and continuity of the feature and its supporting habitat, including where applicable its component vegetation types and associated transitional vegetation types, across the site.
+It is not clear whether this hybridisation has been observed or recorded on this SAC, certainly G. anglica and G. amarelle are both present.
+It has been recorded on the Studland to Portland Cliffs SAC, within which this SAC sits. anglica) in Dorset Plantlife Rep 86 Edwards B 1998 A report on Gentianella anglica in Dorset (A supplement to the 1997 report) Plantlife Rep 106 Supporting habitat: extent and distribution Distribution of supporting habitat Maintain and where necessary restore the distribution and continuity of the feature and its supporting habitat, including where applicable its component vegetation types and associated transitional vegetation types, across the site.
 A contraction in the range, or geographic spread, of the feature and its supporting habitat across the site will reduce its overall area, the local diversity and variations in its structure and composition.
 It may also undermine its resilience to adapt to future environmental changes.
 Contraction may also reduce and break up the continuity of the supporting habitat within a site and how well the species feature is able to occupy and use habitat within the site.
 Such fragmentation may have a greater amount of open edge habitat which will differ in the amount of light, temperature, and wind, that it receives compared to its interior.
 These conditions may not be suitable for this feature and this may affect its viability.
 The supporting habitat for this feature is currently well distributed along the coastal strip and colonies of G. anglica occur along its length.
 The maintenance of the areas of suitable habitat is clearly the foremost aim, but given the potential for this species' frequency within the SAC (substrate and NVC community distribution is wider than the feature's distribution).
 Other factors constrain the feature's utilisation of the supporting habitat, which need investigating.
-DERC 1998.
+DERC (1998).
 A National Vegetation Classification Survey of Portland to Studland Cliffs cSAC.
 Survey by Bryan Edwards for English Nature.
-Wilson, P.J.
-2008.
-A SAMPLE SURVEY OF SITES FOR GENTIANELLA ANGLICA IN ENGLAND IN 2008.
-National Trust Report.
-Supporting habitat: extent and distribution Extent of supporting habitat Maintain and where necessary restore the total extent of the habitats which support the feature dry grasslands and scrubland facies: on calcareous substrates (Festuco-Brometalia) at no less than 792 hectares] In order to contribute towards the objective of achieving an overall favourable conservation status of the feature at a UK level, it is important to maintain or if appropriate restore the extent of supporting habitats and their range within this SAC.
-The information available on the extent and distribution of supporting habitat used by the feature may be approximate DERC 1998.
+Supporting habitat: extent and distribution Extent of supporting habitat Maintain and where necessary restore the total extent of the habitats which support the feature H6210.
+Semi-natural dry grasslands and scrubland facies: on calcareous substrates (Festuco-Brometalia) at no less In order to contribute towards the objective of achieving an overall favourable conservation status of the feature at a UK level, it is important to maintain or if appropriate restore the extent of supporting habitats and their range within this SAC.
+The information available on the extent and distribution of supporting habitat used by the feature may be approximate DERC (1998).
 A National Vegetation Classification Survey of Portland to Studland Cliffs cSAC.
 Survey by Bryan Edwards for English Nature.
-NATURA 2000 - STANDARD